The Crimson Rivers

-The crimson Rivers (Les Rivières pourpres) is a 2000 French psychological thriller film starring Jean Reno and Vincent Cassel.
+The Crimson Rivers (Les Rivières pourpres) is a 2000 French psychological thriller film starring Jean Reno and Vincent Cassel.
 The film, which was directed by Mathieu Kassovitz, is based on the novel Blood Red Rivers by Jean-Christophe Grangé.
 The screenplay was written by Grangé and Mathieu Kassovitz.

 The film is about two detectives who investigate a series of grisly murders in and around an isolated university campus in a deep valley of the French Alps.
-With a $14 million budget, the movie went on to gross $60 million from a worldwide theatrical release.
+With a $25 million budget, the movie went on to gross $60 million from a worldwide theatrical release.
 Despite its box office success, one of its stars, Vincent Cassel, admitted, "I can't help explain the film because I didn't understand it!
 We cut out everything in the film that was explanatory, therefore 'boring' [according to the director].
 You end up with a film that's not boring but you don't understand it [at] all".

-A sequel, Crimson Rivers II: Angels of the Apocalypse (Les Rivières pourpres II: Les Anges de l'apocalypse), was released in 2004 and a sequel tv series sequel, titled The Crimson Rivers, aired in 2018.
+A sequel, Crimson Rivers II: Angels of the Apocalypse (Les Rivières pourpres II: Les Anges de l'apocalypse), was released in 2004 and a tv series sequel, titled The Crimson Rivers, aired in 2018.